Algorithmic complexity

 Structured JSON logs with a correlation ID propagated end-to-end.
 No console.log in hot paths.
 Pre-aggregated metrics in loops.
 Distributed traces on every request.
 The question is never "is it slow?" — it's "where, for whom, since when?"

-Built backend infrastructure from scratch at a US payments startup, agentic AI at a Singapore AI lab, and enterprise-scale ML at Jio.
-Same patterns, different scale.
+Stablecoin payments infrastructure from scratch at a US neobank, agentic AI at a Singapore lab, and enterprise-scale ML at Jio.
+Same engineering standards at every scale.

 User → Wallet

-The Solana gas sponsor signs transactions only after passing a paranoid validator: paymaster must sit at account index 0, no address lookup tables (they hide accounts), and no instruction may reference the paymaster key.
-Blocks every drain vector — SystemProgram.transfer, createAccount, SPL, CPI — without an instruction blocklist.
+Problem: a Solana paymaster signs user transactions — and any instruction referencing its key can debit it.
+Constraint: instruction blocklists always lag new attack vectors.
+Decision: a strict structural validator — the paymaster must sit at account index 0, address lookup tables are rejected (they hide accounts), and no instruction may reference the paymaster key at all.
+Outcome: every drain vector (SystemProgram.transfer, createAccount, SPL, CPI) is blocked by a three-rule invariant instead of an ever-growing blocklist.

 Available for technical evaluation, founding roles, and architecture reviews.
 Email is fastest; LinkedIn for the long-form context.